 - Affirmation, self-hypnosis, or guided visualization—where the objective is more to imprint a specific message on the mind

-- relaxation – where the goal is simply to release tensions in the body
+- Pure relaxation—where the goal is only to release bodily tensions

-- prayer – where there is a flow of thinking and feeling, directed towards God
+- Prayer—where there is a conscious flow of thinking and feeling, directed towards a Deity

-- contemplation – where thought processes is actively engaged in order to deepen the understanding of a subject or concept.
+- Contemplation—where the thought processes is actively engaged in order to deepen the understanding of a subject or concept.

 - Trance dancing—where the main goal is usually to produce visions or an altered state of consciousness

 - Breathing exercises like pranayama and (most types of) qigong— where the focus is on producing a certain pattern of breathing and purify the body.